-I’ll cover the first 6 issues and a few issues preceding #1 to catch us up and then we’ll be covering each issue as it comes out!
+I’ll cover Legion Of Superheroes #1-6 and a few issues preceding #1 to catch us up and then we’ll be covering each issue as it comes out!

 Okay, if you’re brand new to The Legion of Superheroes, fear not.
 Bendis has taken pains to bring these characters to new audiences without the need to backtrack.
 BUT, to get a fuller picture of the modern story now taking place, there are a few recent comics I’d recommend picking up, starting with Superman (2018) #14.
 It is here that The Legion make their first post-rebirth appearance (if you don’t count Doomsday Clock).

 Now, normally in the past when The Legion makes such an appearance it’s to recruit Superman to come to the future and help defeat a looming crisis.
 However, this time, they’re after Jon Kent!
 Why?
 Well because in Superman #14, Superboy founds the United Planets, which veteran Legion fans will know is the governing body for the entire galaxy in the 30th-31st centuries!
 They’ve come to meet Superboy and invite him to see the fruits of his founding far in the future and to stay there a while!
 This is a big decision, so Superboy takes some time to think it over.